Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Psionic armor and shields differ from standard and magical equivalents in that psionic armor and shields incorporate one or more crystals into their construction.
 Particularly powerful armor and shields may be entirely composed of brightly hued or transparent crystals.

+### Special Qualities
-**Special Qualities:** Roll d%.
+Roll d%.
 An 01 result indicates the item is intelligent, an 02--31 result indicates that the command thought (if any) is psionically imprinted and whispers itself into the user's mind on acquisition, and 32--100 indicates no special qualities.

 Intelligent items have extra abilities and sometimes also extraordinary powers and special purposes.
 Substitute manifesting for spellcasting as required.